quasarstream/python-ffmpeg-video-streaming/README.md

 ```

 #### 2. From Clouds
-You can open a file from a cloud by passing an array of cloud configuration to the `openFromCloud` method.
+You can open a file from a cloud by passing a tuple of cloud configuration to the method.

 In **[this page](https://video.aminyazdanpanah.com/python/start/clouds?r=open)**, you will find some examples of opening a file from **[Amazon S3](https://aws.amazon.com/s3)**, **[Google Cloud Storage](https://console.cloud.google.com/storage)**, **[Microsoft Azure Storage](https://azure.microsoft.com/en-us/features/storage-explorer/)**, and a custom cloud.
 ```python